Federal Extension Benefits Update (01/28/14)

 2. I received a monetary determination for EUC Tier I. Will I be able to receive Tier II and Tier III once Tier I is exhausted?

-You may be eligible for EUC Tier II and Tier III if you exhaust Tier I on or before the week ending December 21, 2013.
-However, the last payable week for EUC benefits is December 28, 2013.
+You may be eligible for EUC Tier II and Tier III if you exhausted Tier I on or before the week ending December 21, 2013.
+However, the last payable week for EUC benefits was December 28, 2013.

 3. Is the federal-state Extended Benefits (EB) still available in Massachusetts?

 The last effective date to file for EB was April 1, 2012 and the last payment date was April 7, 2012.

 4. I have exhausted all tiers of EUC – what other benefits or options are available to me?

 Unfortunately, there are no additional benefits available to claimants who have exhausted all EUC Tiers.
 The Tax Relief Extension Act did not provide additional weeks of benefits, only an extension of the EUC application deadlines.